 Why is this an issue?

 Lookahead assertions are a regex feature that makes it possible to look ahead in the input without consuming it.
 It is often used at the end of

 regular expressions to make sure that substrings only match when they are followed by a specific pattern.

-However, they can also be used in the middle (or at the beginning) of a regex.
-In that case there is the possibility that what comes after the
+However, lookaheads can also be used in the middle (or at the beginning) of a regex.
+In that case there is the possibility that what comes after

 r"(?=a)b" # Noncompliant, the same character can't be equal to 'a' and 'b' at the same time